samm9876/ChucKHarmonyGeneration/README.md

 # ChucKHarmonyGeneration
-Harmony Generation algorithm in the live audio programming language ChucK http://chuck.cs.princeton.edu/
+Harmony Generation algorithm in the live audio programming language ChucK: http://chuck.cs.princeton.edu/

 Program often crashes when the thread is initially added to the session.